ielgataa/Parcoursup/README.md

 However, when we look at the ways the algorithm is parameterized and used by the platform, it seems to contradict this official stance from the government.
 First, the objective of social equity stated is limited, as it ultimately depends on each rectorate and does not solve self-censorship issues.
 Furthermore, the displaced problem of administrative burden ends up putting even more importance on the grades, the qualitative analysis of applications being disregarded in the process.
 Finally, despite the claimed improved transparency from the APB algorithm, there is no clear clarity about the choices behind the Parcoursup algorithm.

 In the end, we can conclude that the Parcoursup algorithm is not flawed in itself.
 However, the way it is parametered to serve a political purpose which is not clearly mentioned contradicts the official discourse of the government.
-It is also interesting to see that there are other ways to set the algorithm to achieve more social equity, as seen in the work of V. Tiberj who set a new algorithm for the University of Sciences Po Bordeaux (Tiberj, 2021).
+It is also interesting to see that there are other ways to set the algorithm to achieve more social equity, as seen in the work of V. Tiberj who set a new algorithm for the University of Sciences Po Bordeaux (<a href="https://laviedesidees.fr/Parcoursup-ou-la-selection-par-les-algorithmes">Tiberj, 2021</a>).
 If the French government really wanted to achieve this end, there would be ways to do it with the existing algorithm.
 This really puts into perspective the instrumentalisation and the political choices behind the Parcousup algorithm.